thephez/dash-docs/_includes/devdoc/ref_intro.md

-divergence doesn't matter: it could be a bug in your program, it could be an [error in this documentation][errors in docs] which you implemented as described, or it could be you do everything right but other software on the network [behaves unexpectedly][v0.8 chain fork] as in the case of Bitcoin's v0.8 chain fork.
+divergence doesn't matter: it could be a bug in your program, it could be an [error in this documentation][errors in docs] which you implemented as described, or it could be you do everything right but other software on the network [behaves unexpectedly](https://bitcoin.org/en/alert/2013-03-11-chain-fork) as in the case of Bitcoin's v0.8 chain fork.
 The specific cause will not matter to the users of your software whose wealth is lost.

 The only correct specification of consensus behavior is the actual